EthanTheMaster/cs360-final-project/TECHNICAL_DESIGN.md

 From both geometry and linear algebra, the above equation implies that $\mathbf{u} \cdot \mathbf{v}$ is the (signed) distance the ball is from the paddle's center in the direction of $\mathbf{u}$.

-If the absolute value of this quantity is less that $\frac{S}{2}$, then the paddle does not need to move because the ball is in the "span" of the paddle and thus can be reached.
+If the absolute value of this dot product is less that $\frac{S}{2}$, then the paddle does not need to move because the ball is in the "span" of the paddle and thus can be reached.
 However if the paddle cannot reach the ball, we need to move the paddle.

 The direction we should move the paddle is completely dictated by the sign of the $\cos{\theta}$ term which matches the sign of $\mathbf{u} \cdot \mathbf{v}$ as $\lVert \mathbf{v} \rVert$ is positive.
 If $\mathbf{u} \cdot \mathbf{v}$ is positive, the paddle needs to move in the positive direction, and move in the negative direction otherwise.
 See the figure above to visualize this argument.
 ```java